 Note 2.
 Check with your host if you are baking for their seder or for Kosher for Passover.
 Some Jews keep pretty strict kosher rules and if you are total goy (non jew) you might not be allowed to make them anything because your kitchen isn’t kosher to begin with.
 Most ingredients are certified Kosher for Passover (and are written as such) but if you are unsure or it doesn’t have any hechsher (the little symbols on the product that signify the food is Kosher – like a U with a circle around it) check the ingredients and allergen copy on the back of the package, and check with your host as well.

-“I Actually Can Believe it’s a Passover Cake, BUT it’s a Good Passover Cake”
+“I Actually Can Believe it’s a Kosher for Passover Cake, BUT it’s a Good Kosher for Passover Cake” with Insanely Easy Strawberry Sauce

 Adapted from Marcy Goldman